amyhuang95/P2P-Data-Sharing-App/README.md

 ```
 pip install -r requirements.txt
 ```
-* Notes: Make sure all the device are in the same LAN to discover your peers.
+**Notes: Make sure all the device are in the same LAN to discover your peers.**

 ### Create User
+---
 ```sh
 python create.py create --username evan-dayy
 ```